philpatton/cowbird/README.md

 In my prefered workflow, I save the `fit_list` locally and proceed from here to prevent disaster if my machine crashes.

 # MCMC diagnostics.

+In this section, we check to see that the algorithm converged.

 ## Model 1 Diagnostics